aarondesanto/Contentment/README.md

 contentment.js is the only required file.

-Syntax: $('element').contentment(char, word);
+Syntax: $('element').contentment(char, [word]);

-Characters and words are both numbers.
-If "char" and "word" are both specified, you will be given "word" number of words which are each "char" letters long.

-To generate characters only and not words, simply pass "word" null.
+char: Number -- Number of characters to be generated.
+word: Number -- Number of words to be generated.

+If a 'word' argument is passed, 'char' will refer to characters per word.